Fyy10/Fyy10.github.io/_posts/2022-01-29-setup-homepage.md

 Now you can access the website locally at [http://localhost:4000](http://localhost:4000).

+> Note: If you want to access a link in the local website, remember to replace the prefix of the address with http://localhost:4000, otherwise you will goto the online page, not the local one.
+For example, in my case, I replace https://fyy10.github.io/foo with http://localhost:4000/foo to view my local page `foo`.

 # Other stuffs

 I'm still trying to figure out how to elegantly show images (physically well-organized) in the posts and I will try adding some pictures in the following ones to make them more readable.
 I apologize for the lack of vivid image in this blog post.